wlsf82/cv/README.md

 - Improvements in the test automation framework to allow for easy maintenance and readability
 - Improvements on git workflow to improve the overal team effeciency and productivity
+- Process improvements using Kanban to allow for a more steady and predictable system
+- Automatic version and security updates implementation using GitHub Dependabot

 ### Software Consultant at [Taller Digital Business](https://taller.net.br/en/) (July 2020 - September 2020)